razman786/i8kgui/README.md

 will reduce performance due to CPU power capping.
 Changing (SM)BIOS thermal modes may require entering a user password.

 Disabling (SM)BIOS thermal management will re-enable i8kutils's management and configuration.

+## Peronsal configuration

+The `i8kmon_sample_conf` directory contains my personal `i8kmon.conf` configuration file, used on a Dell XPS 7590 (Intel i7).

+[Undervolt](https://github.com/georgewhewell/undervolt) is installed using the following settings to avoid thermal throttling `undervolt -v --gpu -0 --core -120 --cache -120 --uncore -120 --analogio 0 --temp 100`.

+Disclaimer: Please note the author takes *no* responsibility for any damage that occurs from using this software and/or configurations.

 ## Issues and requests